SublimeText/LaTeXTools/README.markdown

 I have very little experience with "exotic" TeX engines.
 You probably know more than I do.
 Anyway, the key is to customize the `latexmk` parameters so they do what you want it to.
 Please, do **not** ask for assistance doing so: most likely I won't be able to help you.
 I just want to point out where to change the build variables.

 If you use MikTeX, you are out of luck.
 The `texify` command can read an environment variable to decide which engine to use, but setting this variable requires Windows- and MikTeX-specific additions to the build command.
 Alternatively, you can try to use `latexmk` with MikTeX, and configure the build command as above.
 Again, I have not tried this, and you probably know more than I do on the subject.
 Sorry, and thanks for your understanding!

+*Warning*: if you customize your build file, you'd better move or copy it to the `User` directory.
+Otherwise, the next time you update LaTeXTools, your changes will be overwritten by the default file.

 Troubleshooting
 ---------------